smartrics/RAG-with-Nyx/README.md

 ### Enhanced Validation to Prevent Vulnerabilities
 Stronger validation mechanisms should be implemented to safeguard against issues like invalid inputs, prompt injection, or unintended responses:

-- *Input Sanitization*: Validate and sanitize user inputs to prevent harmful or malformed data from influencing the chatbot's behavior.
+- **Input Sanitization**: Validate and sanitize user inputs to prevent harmful or malformed data from influencing the chatbot's behavior.
-- *Prompt Validation*: Apply rigorous validation to ensure generated prompts and responses align with predefined rules and constraints.
+- **Prompt Validation**: Apply rigorous validation to ensure generated prompts and responses align with predefined rules and constraints.
-- *Test Coverage*: Implement unit tests for critical functions, including SPARQL generation, file retrieval, and prompt construction, to catch potential issues early.
+- **Test Coverage**: Implement unit tests for critical functions, including SPARQL generation, file retrieval, and prompt construction, to catch potential issues early.

 ### Support for Multimodal Data
 Expand the chatbot to handle diverse data types beyond CSV files, making it suitable for multimodal datasets:

-1. Supported Formats:
+1. **Supported Formats**:
     - JSON
     - XML
     - Images
     - Videos
     - Sensor data streams
-2. Unified Analysis:
+2. **Unified Analysis**:
     - Use the LLM to describe, compare, and correlate data from different modalities.
     - For instance, integrate CSV-based sales data with geospatial information from JSON or sensor readings for a richer analysis.